Skip to Main Content

 Opportunities

-• AI LITERACY DEVELOPMENT: New GenAI tools offer opportunities to introduce discussion and instruction centering on AI Literacy (Upshall, 2022).
-For example, instructors could use GenAI output for activities designed to help learners build skills in AI tool appraisal and to practise critical thinking.
+GenAI tools offer opportunities to focus discussion and instruction on AI Literacy (Bali, 2024; Upshall, 2022).
+For example, activities where learners analyze GenAI output could help develop AI tool appraisal and critical thinking skills.

 • The rise of GenAI has prompted educators to rethink their assessment practices (Bearman et al., 2023; UNESCO, 2023, p.
 37).